The Quantum Steeplechase: Bosonized version of the N-point Green's functions

-The quantities $ C_{\lambda_{i} ,\nu_i,\gamma_i}(\sigma_i) $ are c-numbers and involve cutoffs and such, which, as in the traditional approach, are not obtainable using these techniques (see section \hyperref[technical]{Technical clarifications}).
+The quantities $ C_{\lambda_{i} ,\nu_i,\gamma_i}(\sigma_i) $ are c-numbers and involve cutoffs and such, which, as in the traditional approach, are not obtainable using these techniques.
 The only quantities that have absolute meaning are the anomalous exponents i.e., numbers $ g $ when the term involved appears as $ [(\nu x - \nu^{'}x^{'}) - v_F (t-t^{'})]^g $.
-The operators that appear in the exponent in equation (\ref{PSII}) are the ones that are really crucial in this approach since they provide the right anomalous exponents.
-The crucial new ingredient in the modified formula in equation (\ref{PSII}) is the term involving $ \rho_s(-y_i,\sigma_i,t_i) $ that ensures that the effects of backscattering from the external potentials are automatically and naturally taken into account so that the mandated trivial exponents are obtained when equation (\ref{PSII}) is used to compute the N-point functions in the sense of the RPA.
+The operators that appear in the exponent in eq. (\ref{PSII}) are the ones that are really crucial in this approach since they provide the right anomalous exponents.
+The crucial new ingredient in the modified formula in eq. (\ref{PSII}) is the term involving $ \rho_s(-y_i,\sigma_i,t_i) $ that ensures that the effects of backscattering from the external potentials are automatically and naturally taken into account so that the mandated trivial exponents are obtained when eq. (\ref{PSII}) is used to compute the N-point functions in the sense of the RPA.
 The addition of these new terms does not spoil fermion commutation rules since there is a prefactor of $ 2 \pi i \nu_i $ next to it which ensure that fermion commutation relations of the fields are respected.
-It has also been shown that these new terms also do not spoil the point-splitting constraints for the Fermi bilinears, which is an opaque way of saying that when equation (\ref{PSII}) is used to infer the currents and densities - as the latter two are, after all, bilinears of the Fermi fields - the resulting expressions are in accordance with expectations (see Appendix B).
+These new terms also do not spoil the point-splitting constraints for the Fermi bilinears, which is an opaque way of saying that when eq. (\ref{PSII}) is used to infer the currents and densities - as the latter two are, after all, bilinears of the Fermi fields - the resulting expressions are in accordance with expectations.

 In order to extract the anomalous exponents of the system with mutual interactions, two things remain.
-One is to generalise equation (\ref{INPUT3}) to include mutual interactions.
+One is to generalize eq. (\ref{INPUT3}) to include mutual interactions.
 The other is to derive a prescription for choosing the values of the crucial parameters $ \lambda_i = 0,1 $ which indicates when the traditional form of the field needs modification.
 It simply involves making sure that the prescription (which is unique) leads to N-point functions of the system (without mutual interactions) identical to what is given by Wick's theorem.
 This is done subsequently below.
 In addition to these $ \lambda_i's $, auto-correlation functions of the slowly varying parts of the density when mutual interactions are present are needed.